 We are subject to income taxes in both the United States and numerous foreign jurisdictions.
 We calculate and provide for taxes in each tax jurisdiction in which we operate.
 Tax accounting often involves complex matters and requires our judgment to determine our worldwide provision for income taxes and other tax liabilities.
 Our provision for income taxes and cash tax liability in the future could be adversely affected by numerous factors including, but not limited to, income before taxes being lower than anticipated in countries with lower statutory tax rates and higher than anticipated in countries with higher statutory tax rates, changes in the valuation of deferred tax assets and liabilities, and changes in tax laws, regulations, accounting principles or interpretations thereof, which could adversely impact our results of operations and financial condition in future periods.
 The Organization for Economic Cooperation and Development (the "OECD") continues to issue guidelines that are different, in some respects, than long-standing international tax principles.
 As countries unilaterally amend their tax laws to adopt certain parts of the OECD guidelines, this may increase tax uncertainty and may adversely impact our income taxes.
 Local country, state, provincial or municipal taxation may also be subject to review and potential override by regional, federal, national or similar forms of government, which may also adversely impact our income taxes.
+In addition, it is likely that our tax returns could be examined by taxing authorities in the jurisdictions in which we do business.
 While we regularly assess the likelihood of adverse outcomes resulting from these examinations in order to determine the adequacy of our provision for income taxes, there can be no assurance that the outcomes from these examinations will not have an adverse effect on the Company's provision for income taxes and cash flows.